jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=elytron-oidc-client/secure-server=<secure-server name>:read-attribute(name=connection-ttl-millis)`

 ## syntax of the operation to get the `elytron-oidc-client` `secure-server` `cors-allowed-headers`
-if `cross-origin` resource sharing (`cors`) is enabled, this sets the value of the `access-control-allow-headers` header. this should be a `comma-separated` string. this is optional. if not set, this header is not returned in `cors` responses. get the `elytron-oidc-client` `secure-server` `cors-allowed-headers` attribute.
+if `cross-origin` resource sharing (`cors`) is enabled, this sets the value of the '`access-control-allow-headers`' header. this should be a `comma-separated` string. this is optional. if not set, this header is not returned in `cors` responses. get the `elytron-oidc-client` `secure-server` `cors-allowed-headers` attribute.
 `/subsystem=elytron-oidc-client/secure-server=<secure-server name>:read-attribute(name=cors-allowed-headers)`

 ## syntax of the operation to get the `elytron-oidc-client` `secure-server` `cors-allowed-methods`
-if `cross-origin` resource sharing (`cors`) is enabled, this sets the value of the `access-control-allow-methods` header. this should be a `comma-separated` string. this is optional. if not set, this header is not returned in `cors` responses. get the `elytron-oidc-client` `secure-server` `cors-allowed-methods` attribute.
+if `cross-origin` resource sharing (`cors`) is enabled, this sets the value of the '`access-control-allow-methods`' header. this should be a `comma-separated` string. this is optional. if not set, this header is not returned in `cors` responses. get the `elytron-oidc-client` `secure-server` `cors-allowed-methods` attribute.
 `/subsystem=elytron-oidc-client/secure-server=<secure-server name>:read-attribute(name=cors-allowed-methods)`

 ## syntax of the operation to get the `elytron-oidc-client` `secure-server` `cors-exposed-headers`
-if `cross-origin` resource sharing (`cors`) is enabled, this sets the value of the `access-control-expose-headers` header. this should be a `comma-separated` string. this is optional. if not set, this header is not returned in `cors` responses. get the `elytron-oidc-client` `secure-server` `cors-exposed-headers` attribute.
+if `cross-origin` resource sharing (`cors`) is enabled, this sets the value of the '`access-control-expose-headers`' header. this should be a `comma-separated` string. this is optional. if not set, this header is not returned in `cors` responses. get the `elytron-oidc-client` `secure-server` `cors-exposed-headers` attribute.
 `/subsystem=elytron-oidc-client/secure-server=<secure-server name>:read-attribute(name=cors-exposed-headers)`

 ## syntax of the operation to get the `elytron-oidc-client` `secure-server` `cors-max-age`
-if `cross-origin` resource sharing (`cors`) is enabled, this sets the value of the `access-control-max-age` header. if not set, this header is not returned in `cors` responses. get the `elytron-oidc-client` `secure-server` `cors-max-age` attribute.
+if `cross-origin` resource sharing (`cors`) is enabled, this sets the value of the '`access-control-max-age`' header. if not set, this header is not returned in `cors` responses. get the `elytron-oidc-client` `secure-server` `cors-max-age` attribute.
 `/subsystem=elytron-oidc-client/secure-server=<secure-server name>:read-attribute(name=cors-max-age)`